How we use your information

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

 Sharing your information

-Circumstances when the Council may be required to share your personal information without your consent may include instances where the information is required for the purposes of prevention or detection of crime, or the apprehension and prosecution of offenders.
-We may also be required to share your personal information for the purposes of safeguarding or protecting the welfare of yourself and others.
+Circumstances when the Council may be required to share your personal data without your consent may include instances where the information is required for the purposes of prevention or detection of crime, or the apprehension and prosecution of offenders.
+We may also be required to share your personal data for the purposes of safeguarding or protecting the welfare of yourself and others.
 In these circumstances we will only share information that is relevant for the intended purpose and information that is shared will be restricted to the minimum necessary.